qikevinjkw/twitter-stream/README.md

 # Instructions

-`yarn install`
+`yarn install` then
 `yarn start`
 Open [http://localhost:3000](http://localhost:3000)

 ## Assumptions Made

+- it is ok to stream a certain percentage of tweets instead of always 100%
 - lang in tweet is lower case
-- it is ok to stream a certain percentage of tweets instead of always 100%
 - the middleware/nodejs throttles messages to client by 50ms (default can be adjusted)

 ## Thought Process